rknightly/Minimilistic-text-editor/README.md

 "cursorStyle" - the style of the cursor.
 NOTE: do not change unless you know what you are doing!

-"runCommand" - the command that will run when you run your code. {} will translate to the current file if you enter them into your command.

 "ask before quit" - ask if the user would like to save if they have unsaved changes.
 NOTE: if the option is not "yes" or "no" than the program wiil assume it is "yes!"